MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-cluster-sles.md

 1. Designate one node as primary and other nodes as secondaries.
 Use these terms throughout this guide.

-1. Make sure nodes that are going to be part of the cluster can communicate to each other.
+1. Make sure nodes that are going to be part of the cluster can communicate with each other.

    The following example shows `/etc/hosts` with additions for three nodes named SLES1, SLES2, and SLES3.